10sr/dowwner/README.md

 You cannot create directories or pages that start with `.`.
 These names are all reserved for special porpose.
 For example, if a page name is prefixed by `.edit.`, dowwner shows the edit page.
+Additionally, all pages with suffix `.css` are treated as stylesheet files, and you cannot create directories with suffix `.css`.

 ### Page Hierarchy